dyhes/zulip/docs/translating/german.md

   developers will thank you ;)

 - Be consistent.
 Use the same terms for the same things, even if that means repeating.
-Have a look at other German translations on Zulip to get a feeling for the vocabulary.
+Have a look at other German translations on Aloha to get a feeling for the vocabulary.

 - Balance common verbs and nouns with specific IT-related translations